Trackage/traipse/README.md

 There is a huge fragmentation of tools and approaches in R for tracking, see the Spatio-Temporal Task View section for examples.

-collect needed functions in this package
+collect needed functions in this package and approach package authors

 - path distance
 - distance to source/target, absolute or cumulative